hydrationdynamics/flardl/README.md

 The name _flardl_ could be either an acronym involving downloading, or a nonsense word.
 You pick.

+## Theory

+Much has been written under the rubric of queueing theory, which we are purposefully discarding here.
+We take a semi-empirical approach based around chemical rate theory; this is in many was inadequate, but a full model of the downloading process requires prior knowledge (such as file sizes) we don't usually possess.

+The simplest version of downloading simply launches every request as quickly as possible at a single server and lets the server handle the queueing.
+The server handles overlapped responses, which quickly drives the bandwidth to the maximum set by intervening network policy and hardware (such as ISP throttling), where it stays until all requests are completed.
+However, several effects make this a bit too
+simple:

+- Most servers will apply a policy that dumps requests once the queue depth gets too high.
+  These requests must be re-queued, and if that is done stupidly then the available bandwidth gets eaten with unfulfilled requests.
+The queue depth policy is not known in advance, and it may depend on total queue depth that includes other users.

+- A server may decide you are executing a Denial-Of-Service (DOS) attack and respond by severely throttling further requests from your IP address.
+This throttling can last for hours or days, or even permanent black-listing.
+This "death penalty" can sometimes be triggered by activity of other users at the same institution that hides behind the same public IP address.
+I have seen practical classes brought to a complete halt by

 ## Requirements

 _Flardl_ is tested under python 3.11, on Linux, MacOS, and